Scrambled Linear Pseudorandom Number Generators: Polynomials and full period

 where ``det'' denotes the determinant in the base ring (in our case, $\Z/2\Z$) whereas ``Det'' denotes the determinant in $R$.
 This equivalence provides a very handy way to compute easily the determinants of large matrices with a block structure containing several zero blocks and commuting non-zero blocks: one simply operates on the blocks of the matrix as if they were scalars.

-However, if $M$ is the matrix associated with a linear engine, $\Det(M)$ can be used also to characterize how the current state of the generator depends on its previous states.
-Indeed, since we are working in a commutative ring the Cayley--Hamilton theorem holds, and thus $M$ satisfies its own characteristic polynomial: if we let $P(x)=\Det(M-xI)$, then $P(M)=0$.
+However, if $M$ is the matrix associated with a linear engine, $\Det(M)$ can be used also to characterize how the current state of the linear engine depends on its previous states.
+Indeed, since we are working in a commutative ring the Cayley--Hamilton theorem holds, and thus $M$ is a root of its characteristic polynomial: if we let $p_w(x)=\Det(M-xI)$, then $p_w(M)=0$.
 In more detail, if